All Episodes

 In other words, when early voting starts, how do you do absentee voting?

-Uh all the things you need to know.
+All the things you need to know.

-Who's running for the your congressional district?
+Who's running for your congressional district?

-Would be nice if Pelosi wasn't the speaker.
+It would be nice if Pelosi wasn't the speaker.

 Would be nice to keep Chuck Schumer out of power.